OpenLiberty/arquillian-liberty-dependencies/README.md

 You can use the command `gradle dependencies` to view transitive dependencies and their versions.

-The previous example uses version `1.7.0.Alpha9` of the `arquillian-bom`.
+The previous example uses version `1.7.0.Alpha9` of the `arquillian-bom` for Jakarta EE 9 projects.
+If using Java EE 8 or below, use version `1.1.13.Final` of the `arquillian-bom`.
 A full Gradle example with Jakarta EE 9 is available in the `gradle-tests` folder.